 Cairo covers an area more than 453 sq. km (more than 175 sq. m) and it is difficult to separate the city from its immediate suburbs.
 Joined by the desert to the east, south and west and surrounded by the fertile Nile delta to the north, Cairo sits astride the river.
 Several river islands play an important role in the life of the city.
 As the region’s principal commercial, administrative and tourist centre it also contains many cultural institutions, business establishments, governmental offices, universities, and hotels.
 Together they create a dense pattern of constant activity.

 The centre of downtown Cairo is Tahrir Square, located on the east bank a hub of tourist activity.
 The vast and open square contains numerous attractions, including the Egyptian Museum, the Arab League headquarters and the modern Umar Makram Mosque.

 The Corniche extends from north to south along the east bank of the Nile.
-Located nearby is a narrow strip of land known as Garden City, one of the city’s newer residential areas.
+Located nearby is Garden City, a narrow strip of land and one of the city’s newer residential areas.
 In the centre of the city is Zamalek Island (also called Jezerah, meaning “the Island”).

 It houses upscale residential and commercial properties; the Cairo Opera House (founded in 1869) and the Cairo Tower (1961).
 Three bridges link the island with both banks of the river.

 The island of Al-Rodah, located to the south, is linked to the mainland by two additional bridges, while another bridge to the north carries road and rail traffic across the Nile.